Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Results

-We detect three distinct clusters using the k-means algorithm to the z-score normalization of the ALA metrics (Fig.~\ref{fig:fig_1}.\textbf{B}).
-Each cluster reflects a different level of neighborhood quality (Fig.~\ref{fig:fig_1}.\textbf{C}).
-The cluster composed of more central hexagons, labeled as "high", exhibited the highest values for almost all metrics, translating to greater accessibility, a wider variety of POIs, and a higher uniqueness of categories.
-In contrast, the peripheral cluster recorded the lowest values, indicating limited choices of POIs, schools, and restaurants, and reduced accessibility from the rest of the city (Fig.~\ref{fig:fig_1}.\textbf{D}).
-Schools appear uniformly accessible across all neighborhoods, a direct outcome of national legislative mandates that ensure equitable access to education \cite{Belmonte2014}.
-This uniformity stands in stark contrast to the differentiation observed in other attributes, underscoring the influence of policy-driven urban planning.
+We detect three distinct clusters using the k-means algorithm to the z-score normalisation of the ALA metrics (Fig.~\ref{fig:fig_1}.\textbf{B}).
+The rationale behind choosing three clusters for this analysis is detailed in the Methods section.
+Each cluster reflects a different level of neighbourhood quality (Fig.~\ref{fig:fig_1}.\textbf{C}).
+The cluster composed of more central hexagons, labelled "high", exhibited the highest values for almost all metrics, translating to greater accessibility, a wider variety of POIs, and a higher uniqueness of categories.
+In contrast, the peripheral cluster recorded the lowest values, indicating limited choices of POIs, schools, and restaurants and reduced accessibility from the rest of the city (Fig.~\ref{fig:fig_1}.\textbf{D}).
+Schools appear uniformly accessible across all neighbourhoods, a direct outcome of national legislative mandates that ensure equitable access to education~\cite{Belmonte2014}.
+This uniformity starkly contrasts the differentiation observed in other attributes, underscoring the influence of policy-driven urban planning.

-The observed radial pattern in Fig.~\ref{fig:fig_1}.\textbf{B}, confirms of residential income segregation witnessed in many European cities \cite{radial}, underscores the uneven distribution of amenities and opportunities among citizens, favoring the city center respect the peripheries.
-Spacial distributions of singular ALA metric are in Supplementary Figures (S\ref{fig:feature_all}, S\ref{fig:feature_taglio}).
+The observed radial pattern in Fig.~\ref{fig:fig_1}.\textbf{B} confirms residential income segregation witnessed in many European cities~\cite{radial}, underscores the uneven distribution of amenities and opportunities among citizens, which favours the city centre to the peripheries.
+Spatial distributions of singular ALA metric are in Supplementary Figures (~\ref{fig:feature_all}, ~\ref{fig:feature_taglio}).